 The Supplementary Estimates outline the changes to expenses, capital expenditure and capital injections to departments required for the financial year about to end.
-Supporting information for each Vote provides reasons for the changes to appropriations during the year, related changes in performance information and full performance information for new appropriations.
+Supporting information for each Vote provides reasons for the changes to appropriations during the year, related changes in performance information and full performance information for any new appropriations that were established during the year.